 The prenatal stages of human development through age eight are the focus of the course.
-Students will study normal and exceptional development of the physical, cognitive, emotional and social domains of young children (infant, toddler, and pre-K through age 8) in the contexts of home and group settings.
-With this, assessment and diagnostic procedures will be studied.
+Examines normal and exceptional development of the physical, cognitive, emotional, and social domains of young children (infant, toddler, and pre-K through age 8) in the contexts of home and group settings.
+Studies assessment and diagnostic procedures.
 Some field observations and interactions required.